Stencyl/stencylpedia/chapter-d/native-extensions.md

 androidAlert = nme.JNI.createStaticMethod("NativeTest", "showAlert", "(Ljava/lang/String;Ljava/lang/String;)V", true);
 ```

-Here, we’re getting a "function pointer" to **showAlert()**, a Java function on the native side of things.
+Here, we're getting a "function pointer" to **showAlert()**, a Java function on the native side of things.
 The syntax is more complicated due to the use of [JNI](http://www.stencyl.com/help/view/jni-guide), the standard way of exposing native code to Java.
 Think of JNI as the rough equivalent to what ExternalInterface.cpp was doing for iOS, just in a more compact form.

 Now, let's look right below (~line 33)